Vectorial phase retrieval in super-resolution polarization microscopy: Abstract

-\begin{abstract*} In single molecule orientation localization microscopy, aberrations cause changes in the shape of the point spread function (PSF) generated by point-like dipolar sources, which can lead to an erroneous estimation of the source's position and orientation.
-A common strategy for addressing this issue is to model the aberrations as a scalar pupil phase mask and characterize them using a stack of PSFs for varying defocus using phase retrieval algorithms.
-However, this strategy fails when there are polarization-dependent aberrations, introduced either through unintentional anisotropy in the system or by using birefringent masks for PSF shaping.
-Here, a model and methodology for the proper characterization of polarization-dependent aberrations are introduced.
-The key components are the modeling of polarization aberrations via a spatially-dependent Jones matrix, commonly used to describe birefringent elements, and the introduction of polarization diversity for its correct estimation via a phase retrieval algorithm based on a nonlinear optimization.
-The software \textsc{pyPSFstack} used for the modeling and characterization is also made freely available. \end{abstract*}
+In single molecule orientation localization microscopy, valuable information about the orientation and longitudinal position of each molecule is often encoded in the shape of the point spread function (PSF).
+This shape, though, can be affected significantly by aberrations and other imperfections in the imaging system, leading to erroneous estimation of the measured parameters.
+A basic solution is to model the aberrations as a scalar mask in the pupil plane that is characterized through phase retrieval algorithms.
+However, this approach is not suitable for cases involving polarization-dependent aberrations, introduced either through unintentional anisotropy in the elements or by using birefringent masks for PSF shaping.
+Here, this problem is addressed by introducing a fully vectorial model in which the polarization aberrations are represented via a spatially-dependent Jones matrix, commonly used to describe polarization-dependent elements.
+It is then shown that these aberrations can be characterized from a set of PSF measurements at varying focal planes and for various polarization projections.
+This \emph{PZ-stack} of PSFs, which contains both phase and polarization projection diversity, is used in a phase retrieval algorithm based on nonlinear optimization to determine the aberrations.
+This methodology is demonstrated with numerical simulations and experimental measurements.
+The \textsc{pyPSFstack} software developed for the modeling and characterization is made freely available.